Breathe into your belly.

-The day before I’m writing this, I experienced a bout of sacred rage.
-First, anger but then, sacred rage… anger that comes with direction, focus and the compelling urge to act.
+The day before I wrote this, I experienced a bout of sacred rage.
+First, anger but then, sacred rage… anger that comes with direction, focus and the compelling urge to do something to make change.
 You ever feel like that?

 If you really tap into its power and purpose, it also can bring you the ability and desire to not only express sacred rage but use it for good, use it to make a difference and spread awareness.